CROCUS-Urban/crocus-node-dashboard/README.md

 # CROCUS Node Dashboard

-The "CROCUS Node Dashboard" is a Streamlit web app designed to facilitate the visualization and analysis of environmental data collected by various sensors on the [W039 Waggle Node](https://portal.sagecontinuum.org/node/W039) located at the Argonne National Laboratory.
+The "CROCUS Node Dashboard" is a Streamlit web app designed to facilitate the visualization and analysis of environmental data collected by various sensors on multiple CROCUS Nodes located in Chicago, IL.
 The app uses the [sage-data-client](https://github.com/sagecontinuum/sage-data-client) Python library to query and retrieve data, which users can interact with through the web UI.

 # Web App
 Click [Here](https://crocus-node-dashboard.streamlit.app/ "Here") To View This Dashboard Online!